cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 - Delete the data rows (starting at row 3)

-- For the tooling and production jumpboxes, run `python3 cg-scripts/generate-POAM-inventory.py`.
-This will output CVS.
+- For the tooling and production jumpboxes, login to each of them and from the initial home directory you start in, run `python3 cg-scripts/generate-POAM-inventory.py`.
+This will output data to your terminal window in CSV format.
 Copy the entire CSV output.

 - Paste the contents in the spreadsheet by selecting the first cell in row 3 then pasting with CTRL-Shift-V to paste without formatting.
 Then select the paste icon that appears and click `Split text to columns`